About Our Classes

 Pole And Aerial Curriculum Classes

 Our Pole and Aerial Curriculums are taught in progressive levels.
-The skills in each level are covered in an over a term of classes (usually 8 weeks) with different material covered each week and lots of review of foundational moves to develop muscle memory and confidence.
+The skills in each level are covered over a term of classes (usually 8 weeks) with different material covered each week and lots of review of foundational moves to develop muscle memory and confidence.
 After the Intro levels, students will typically take two or more sessions to build strength and master the core moves in each level before moving on.
 Instructors may introduce new non-core skills, progressions and combos from session to session for variety.

 Students will be required to demonstrate a checklist of foundational skills learned in each level before moving on to the next level.
 Progressing to the next level should always be done in week 1 of a session.
 Pole Curriculum Classes include Introduction to Pole, Beginner Pole, Intermediate Pole , Advanced Pole, Master Class Pole, Masters Elite Pole.
 Aerial Curriculum Classes include Intro to Aerials (mixed apparatus), then Beginner, Intermediate and Advanced in either Aerial Silks or Hoop (Lyra).
 Split classes (for example Advanced/Masters Pole) will cover both levels listed and welcome students working at either level.
 Split classes listed with a number, such as Advanced 2/Masters, are open to students at those specific levels of progression.
 A 2 in pole means you’ve taken that entire level at least once and a 1 means you’re taking that level for the first time.
 Levels 1 & 2 within the aerial curriculum are more clearly defined and have separate checklists so a student could potentially still be in sublevel 1 of a level, even if they’ve taken that level multiple times.